I've been retired now a few years and am an Emeritus Professor. I can still be reached at my Ithaca College email address of email@example.com

 Reflection as a Natural Element of Service: Service Learning for Youth Empowerment.
 With C. Ogden.
 Equity and Excellence in Education, 1997, 30(1): 72-80.

-I'm also a musician who performs and records with two bands, and who, with my wife, Judy Hyman, composes and records scores for feature films and television documentaries.
-For more about this part of my life: www.judyhyman.com -- www.thehorseflies.com -- www.boywithafish.com.
+I'm also a musician who has performed and recorded extensively with two bands, and who, with my wife, Judy Hyman, composes and records for feature films and television documentaries.
+For more about this part of my life: www.j2filmmusic.com -- www.judyhyman.com -- www.thehorseflies.com -- www.boywithafish.com